 IMPORTANT INFORMATION - MOTOR FINANCE COMMISSION

-Advantage Finance can confirm that it has never used any form of Discretionary Commission Arrangement and has never allowed the broker to influence the interest rate for any potential customer.
-Therefore, this action being taken by the FCA does not apply to Advantage Finance and any of its past business.
+We can confirm that we have never used any form of Discretionary Commission Arrangement and have never allowed the broker to influence the interest rate for any potential customer.

-Advantage Finance can confirm that, where a commission has been paid, it has been on a flat-fee basis which is a form of non-discretionary commission arrangement.
-Any complaint received about the payment of commission will be subject to the FCA extension and will therefore, unless instructed otherwise by the FCA, not be responded to until 4 December 2025.
+Any complaint received about the payment of commission will be subject to the pause and therefore, unless instructed otherwise by the FCA, may not be responded to until the pause comes to an end.

 To find out more about this subject and the action being taken by the FCA please click here.